-- Why Markov? - If there is an $s{\infty}$ such that $s{\infty} = \phi(s{\infty})$ , then $s{\infty}$ is a steady state of the system. - We will consider both deterministic and stochastic transition rules $\phi(\cdot)$ .
+- Why Markov? - If there is an s∞ such that s∞ = φ(s∞), then s∞ is a steady state of the system (and we also use φ∞(s) to denote limiting value starting with s). - We will consider both deterministic and stochastic transition rules $\phi(\cdot)$ .
 But for now, useful to think of it as non-stochastic.